 4 Credits Status: Open Save this Course View Saved Courses

-Prerequisite: Grade of C- or better in AS.110.107 (Calculus II For Biological and Social Science) or AS.110.109 (Calculus II For Physical Sciences and Engineering) OR AS.110.113 (Honors Single Variable Calculus) or a 5 on the AP BC exam.
+Prerequisite: AS.110.107 (Calculus II for Biological and Social Science) or AS.110.109 (Calculus II for Physical Sciences and Engineering) OR AS.110.113 (Honors Single Variable Calculus) or the equivalent of a single full year of single variable calculus.

 A flexible weekly schedule accommodates all student schedules and time zones, and courses include pre-recorded lectures, notes, and interactives to help students learn the material.
 Assessments include computer-scored items for immediate feedback as well as instructor-graded assignments for personalized learning.
 Students have access to instructors through email or individual reviews, and weekly instructor-led synchronous problem-solving sessions are recorded for viewing at any time.
 Students should expect to work a minimum of 5-10 hours per week.